 China BAK Rides A123's Coatails

 China BAK Battery ( CBAK) was trading sharply lower on above-average volume following the initial public offering of rival battery maker A123 Systems ( AONE).
 A123 shares jumped 53.8% to $20.76 in its debut.
 The maker of rechargeable lithium-ion batteries raised $380 million by offering 28.2 million shares.
 China BAK shares had surged into A123's IPO, rising nearly 30% Wednesday on heavy volume.
 However, China BAK shares were lately down 42 cents, or 10.6%, to $3.56.
 More than 1.7 million changed hands, compared to the stock's 50-day average daily volume of 231,000, according to the Nasdaq's Web site.
 China BAK has a 37.7 million-share float with a small short interest float of 2.9% as of Aug.
 11, according to Yahoo!
 Finance.
 Investor posts on Internet message boards called Wednesday's rally in China BAK shares a "fluke."
 Others noted that insiders own more than 30% of the company.
 One commenter noted that A123's surge Thursday gave it a market cap well above China BAK's market share, which stands at $206 million, and argued that China BAK's should be greater.

 Keryx Biopharmaceuticals Trades Down on Heavy Volume

+Keryx Biopharmaceuticals ( KERX) was trading lower Thursday on above-average volume one day after the company announced results of a successful trial of its kidney disease drug.
 On Wednesday, Keryx said trial results indicated that long-term use of its Zerenex kidney disease drug for hyperphosphatemia, or elevated phosphate levels in the blood, can keep patients within the normal serum phosphorous range for extended periods of time and that the drug appears to be well-tolerated.